pulp/pulpcore/docs/installation/instructions.rst

 Database Setup
 --------------

-You must provide a compatible SQL database for Pulp to use.
-At this time Pulp 3.0 is only known to work properly with PostgreSQL.
-It may work with other databases that Django supports, but no guarantees.
+You must provide a PostgreSQL database for Pulp to use.
+At this time, Pulp 3.0 will only work with PostgreSQL.

 PostgreSQL
 ^^^^^^^^^^